 C. A competent resident may waive the resident's right to one or all of the furnishings listed in §B of this regulation by signing a [wavier] waiver and having the waiver placed in the resident's record.

 D. The assisted living program shall inform a resident of all of the furnishings that the assisted living program provides.
-The resident may chooseto provide a personal bed or other furnishings if they are not hazardous.
+The resident may choose, at their cost, to provide a personal bed or other furnishings if they are not hazardous.

 10.07.14.48